Jahia/security-filter/README.md

 permission.digitallPostsInLive.requiredPermission=jcr:write
 ```

+### Permissions in a module

+A module can package a configuration file in META-INF/configurations folder.
+Since DX version 7.2.2.0, all `cfg` files in this folder are deployed in `karaf/etc` at module startup.
+This gives the possibility for a module to provide a defaut configuration file that can be edited by the user.
+The files are never updated nor removed automatically.
+The file name can contain the name of the module : `org.jahia.modules.api.permissions-<modulename>.cfg`.

 ## Render filter

 A render filter catches all ajax calls to `*.json` and `*.html.ajax`.
 The filter calls the service to check if the request is allowed or not.